foliant-docs/docker/README.md

    > from `dependency_files/python_packages/requirements.txt`

 ## Update procedure
-To update Docker-image on Docker Hub you should:
+To update Docker-image on Docker Hub, you should:
 1. Clone, pull or download this repo on your computer.
 2. Update dependencies if needed.
 3. Push changes to this repo.
-4. Run script which related to Docker-image you needed:
+4. Run a script which related to Docker-image you needed:

 ```bash
 # In the project directory